A-09317

 New York Assembly Bill 9317 — An Act to amend the general business law, in relation to regulation of companion chatbots

 Requires any person or business entity operating a companion chatbot in New York to display a clear and conspicuous warning that the chatbot can foster dependency and carries a psychological risk.
-The warning must be placed prominently on the hosting website and must be available in any language in which the chatbot communicates.
+The warning must be placed prominently on the website hosting the chatbot and must be available in any language in which the chatbot communicates.
 The bill does not specify an enforcement mechanism, penalties, or a private right of action.
-It would take effect immediately upon enactment.
+The bill defines companion chatbot broadly to include chatbots simulating any interpersonal relationship — romantic, platonic, familial, therapeutic, or otherwise — with fictional or non-fictional characters.

 Summary

 Requires any person or business entity operating a companion chatbot in New York to display a clear and conspicuous warning that the chatbot can foster dependency and carries a psychological risk.
-The warning must be placed prominently on the hosting website and must be available in any language in which the chatbot communicates.
+The warning must be placed prominently on the website hosting the chatbot and must be available in any language in which the chatbot communicates.
 The bill does not specify an enforcement mechanism, penalties, or a private right of action.
-It would take effect immediately upon enactment.
+The bill defines companion chatbot broadly to include chatbots simulating any interpersonal relationship — romantic, platonic, familial, therapeutic, or otherwise — with fictional or non-fictional characters.

 Enforcement & Penalties